“There may be times when the joy you feel about survival far outweighs any anxieties you may have.

-Did you know that there are Survivorship Centres, like the Ottawa Regional Cancer Foundation’s Maplesoft Centre?
-It’s a lovely building which “incorporates the five Wu Xing elements of fire, earth, metal, water and wood – to help provide balance and harmony to the lives of cancer survivors.”
+Did you know that there are survivorship centres, like the Ottawa Regional Cancer Foundation’s Maplesoft Centre?
+It’s a lovely building which “incorporates the five Wu Xing elements of fire, earth, metal, water and wood – to help provide balance and harmony to the lives of cancer survivors and family members.”

 Again, where are the podcasts and guidebooks and patient centres and therapeutic parks and healing gardens developed specifically to enhance our experiences as heart patients?

 It’s damned hard enough to get cardiologists to refer their eligible heart patients to cardiac rehabilitation programs – despite knowing that physician referral is the most important predictor of completion of such lifesaving programs.
 The referral stats are appalling.
 Studies suggest that, despite substantial evidence that cardiac rehab improves both longterm survival and quality of life, fewer than 20% of all eligible heart patients are actually referred to rehab programs by their cardiologists.
 What kind of “survivorship” are these cardiologists planning for their heart patients?
 See also: Failure to Refer: Why Are Doctors Ignoring Cardiac Rehab?

 In 1985, The New England Journal of Medicine published Dr. Fitzhugh Mullan‘s account of his own diagnosis and treatment of cancer.
 In that article, Dr. Mullan defined three primary seasons of cancer survivorship, which he termed: